Shewiiii/Ugoku-bot/README.md

 ## Known bugs:

-- No mesages sent when a song is not available when /vc play -> Infinite loop
+- No mesages sent when a song is not available when /vc play -> Infinite loop.
+- Can't parse Kanji/Kana (amoung others) in youtube queries.
 - Clips at default volume (because of the lack of volume control with opus format).

 Most of the code of the player comes from [this github gist](https://gist.github.com/aliencaocao/83690711ef4b6cec600f9a0d81f710e5) !